-Since 2018 Alfred Gerstl is AIES Fellow.
-Previously, he was a Postdoc Researcher („Assistant Prof.") at the Department of East Asian Studies/East Asian Economy and Society (EcoS) at University of Vienna.
-He lectures regularly at Palacky University in Olomouc (Department of Asian Studies), the Austrian National Defence Academy and the Theresian Military Academy.
-Previously, he was researcher and lecturer at Macquarie University and lecturer at the University of Applied Sciences Kufstein and the University of Passau.
+In 2018/19, Alfred Gerstl was Associated Professor at the Department for Oriental Studies at Novosibirsk State University (NSU) and Visiting Professor at the Higher School of Economics in St. Petersburg in Russia.
+He regularly lectures at Danube University Krems, the Austrian National Defence Academy and the Theresian Military Academy.
+Previously, he was researcher and lecturer at Macquarie University (Sydney, Australia) and lecturer at University of Applied Sciences Kufstein and the University of Passau.
 He also worked as researcher at the Institute for Advanced Studies (IHS) in Vienna.

 Furthermore, Alfred Gerstl was founding director of the non-university research institute South-East Asian Studies (SEAS) and the founding editor-in-chief of the Austrian Journal of South-East Asian Studies (ASEAS) (2004–2010).